jjti/repp/README.md

 # defrag

-Declarative vector Engineering from FRAGments
+Declaratively Engineer vectors from FRAGments

-Finds pareto optimal solutions for vector construction using existing DNA fragments in local or remote repositories.
+Finds pareto optimal solutions for vector construction using existing DNA fragments in local and/or remote repositories.

 ## TODO